 The full definition in the PDS further outlines what this means but common sense can help.
 For example:

 You can view the list of automatically covered existing conditions in the Domestic and International PDS.
-We offer cover for more than 40 of our more common conditions such as asthma, diabetes, vertigo and common allergies.
-If your condition is included, and you satisfy all the criteria related to that condition, then you’re covered for events that arise from that condition as part of our standard cover.
+We offer cover for more than 40 of our more common conditions such as asthma, diabetes, and common allergies.
+If your condition is included, and you satisfy all the criteria related to that condition, then cover is provided for events that arise from that condition as part of our standard cover.
 Exclusions may apply in the event of a claim.

-If your condition is not automatically covered you can apply to add the condition as a ‘Specified Medical Condition’ to our domestic and international comprehensive plans which will ensure you’re covered for events that arise from that condition, although an additional premium and excess may apply.
+If your condition is not automatically covered you can apply to add the condition as a ‘Specified Medical Condition’ to our domestic and international comprehensive plans which will ensure cover is provided for events that arise from that condition, although an additional premium and excess may apply.
 This additional option is not available on the Essentials Plan.

 Steps to apply for a Specified Medical Condition to be added to your policy